bluesky/bluesky/docs/source/api_changes.rst

   * In the run stop document, 'num_events' will now include streams even if they have no events associated with them.
   * Events produced by monitors are now checked against their corresponding Descriptor document.
+  * In the run stop document, 'num_changes' will now contain descriptors even if they have no events associated with them.
+  * Documents are now tested against schema when they are composed.

 v1.11.0 (2023-06-06)
 ====================